-- 19.87.70 Degree of MSc: In order to qualify for the award of MSc in Entrepreneurship, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the dissertation. - 19.87.71 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Entrepreneurship, a student must have accumulated no fewer than 120 credits from the taught classes of the course.
+19.84.69 Degree of MSc: In order to qualify for the award of the degree of MSc in Hospitality and Tourism Leadership a candidate must have accumulated no fewer than 180 credits, of which 50 must have been awarded in respect of the leadership project

-19.87.72 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Entrepreneurship, a student must have accumulated no fewer than 60 credits from the taught classes of the course.
-19.88 to 19.91 (Numbers not used)
+- 19.84.70 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Hospitality and Tourism Leadership, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.84.71 Postgraduate Certificate: In order to qualify for the award of the postgraduate Certificate in Hospitality and Tourism Leadership, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.

+19.84.72 to 19.91 (Numbers not used.)